 We can only do that if we have the resources and access to good quality cancer education and I provide cancer training and educational resources developed specifically for individuals and teams working within cancer related environments.
 Learning experiences that bear levels of prior experience and knowledge into account.
 Resources that take into account cost, location and time, which is why I have designed face-to-face courses as well as remote webinar learning through live, internet lectures.
 My aim is to allow access to good quality cancer training available to all within the cancer team.

 Can you tell us about the training you do here at The Christie and around the UK?

-My Introduction to Cancer and Cancer Treatments courses encompasses an overall understanding of cancer as a disease.
+My Introduction to Cancer course encompasses an overall understanding of cancer as a disease.
 You will learn how it relates to the cells and tissues found in the normal body, quickly progressing on to learning about cancer as a disease.
 The content will be relevant, clear, sometimes thought-provoking and thorough.
 The information is brought across in a way you will understand.
-The atmosphere is relaxed and safe for questions to be asked, and above all you will have some fun.
+The atmosphere is relaxed and safe for questions to be asked, and above all, you will have some fun.